 Showcase a passion for STEM and provide a valuable experience for your students.

-The 34th annual Gold Coast Schools Science Competition aims to raise the profile of STEM in our community and encourages students to demonstrate their STEM abilities by entering a project into one of six categories.
-The competition is the largest of its type in Queensland and the competition is fierce with over 400 entries received in 2019.
+The 34th annual Gold Coast Schools Science Competition aimed to raise the profile of STEM in our community and encouraged students to demonstrate their STEM abilities by entering a project into one of six categories.
+The competition is the largest of its type in Queensland and the competition is fierce with over 300 entries received in 2020.

 - Showcase a passion for STEM and provide a valuable science experience to students